Importance of properly torquing your PTO

 Shown above is an example of F20 Series torque specifications found in IN19-04.

-If you need to another copy of your PTO's installation instructions, we have them available on our website.
+If you need another copy of your PTO's installation instructions, we have them available on our website.
 Go to our Support tab and click on Literature, then select your PTO on the left-hand side, and then click on Installation Instructions above the list.
 Or click on the button below to start reviewing our literature.